-ANGULAR LIMB DEFORMITIES
+ANGULAR LIMB DEFORMITIES IN DOGS

 Angular limb deformities are relatively common in dogs and manifest as a leg that is not straight.
 There are 3 potential causes of limb deformities: